zeromq/pyzmq/README.rst

 Linux
 -----

-On Linux, you will need to do one of the following:
+If you install libzmq to a location other than the default (``/usr/local``) on Linux, you will need to do one of the following:

 * Set ``LD_LIBRARY_PATH`` to point to the ``lib`` directory of 0MQ.
 * Build the extension using the ``-rpath`` flag::